 Hearing loss has many different causes.
 Medications, heredity, repeated exposure to noise at work, the aging process, infections, a loud blast or injury can all affect our hearing.
 Even hobbies such as skeet shooting, motorcycling or hunting without ear protection impacts our hearing over time.

-Learn more about the two primary types of hearing loss, conductive & sensorineural, below or contact us directly for a free assessment.
-Find a hearing clinic near you today and work with a hearing healthcare specialist to identify your specific type of hearing loss.
+Learn more about the two primary types of hearing loss: conductive & sensorineural; help identify your specific type of hearing loss.

 An outer ear infection can be resolved by thoroughly cleaning and rinsing to remove any foreign bodies.
 Any inflammation can then be treated with medication.

 The ear canal can be blocked by an overproduction of ear wax, or by inappropriate cleaning.
 A blockage of this type can cause severe reduction in hearing.

 Ears that become blocked with wax can be rinsed with warm water by your physician or ENT (Ear-Nose-Throat) doctor.

 Mechanical damage to the outer ear, or blockage of the ear canal, can be caused by careless use of cotton swabs to clean the ear.